Joel Embiid: 2021–22 season: First scoring title

-2022–23 season: First NBA MVP and second scoring title
+2022–23 season: First MVP and second scoring title

 On 13 November 2022, Embiid scored a career-high 59 points along with 11 rebounds, eight assists and seven blocks in a 105–98 victory over the Utah Jazz, with 26 points and five blocks coming in the fourth quarter.
 He became the first player in NBA history with 50 points, 10 boards, five assists and five blocks in a game since blocks became an official stat in the 1973–74 season.
 This was also the fifth-best scoring performance in 76ers franchise history.
 He managed to top 101 total points in less than 24 hours, following up a 42-point, 10-rebound and six-assist performance on 12 November in a 121–109 win over the Atlanta Hawks.
 On 11 December, Embiid had 53 points and 11 rebounds, leading the Philadelphia 76ers to a 131–113 win over the Charlotte Hornets.
 He became the third player in 76ers franchise history to have multiple 50-point games in the same season, joining Allen Iverson (2000–01 and 2004–05) and Wilt Chamberlain (1965–66 and 1967–68).
 It is also the 30th game in Embiid's career with 40 points and 10 rebounds.
 The only other player in franchise history to accomplish that feat was Chamberlain.
 On 23 December, Embiid put up 44 points and seven rebounds in a 119–114 win over the Los Angeles Clippers.
 He also tied Wilt Chamberlain for the second-most 40-point games in 76ers franchise history.
 On 27 December, Embiid put up 48 points, 11 rebound, three steals and three blocks in a 116–111 loss to the Washington Wizards.
 He also surpassed Wilt Chamberlain for the second-most 40-point games in 76ers franchise history.
 On 3 January, Embiid was awarded the Eastern Conference Player of the Month award for his play during the month of December, the fifth of his career, breaking a tie with Allen Iverson for the most such honors in 76ers franchise history.